kdboller/kdboller.github.io/_posts/2017-07-09-scaling-business-operational-insights-with-python.markdown

 <p>
     In his post, Greg used unstack in order to create a matrix where each column is the CohortGroup and each row is the cohort period.

 Using this unstack and then resetting the index, we have a flattened dataframe which we can now manipulate in order to calculate the weighted average retention by Cohort Period, e.g., Month 1.
+Below the code block is what the output for this dataframe looks like in Jupyter Notebook.
 </p>

 ```python